TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 45/Genesis 45.5.md

 ---

-And now be not grieved, nor angry with yourselves, that ye sold me hither: for God did send me before you to preserve life.
+Now don't be grieved, nor angry with yourselves, that you sold me here, for God sent me before you to preserve life.